The Criminal, Underground World of Dogfighting

 Dogfighting is a type of blood sport in which dogs are forced to fight one another for the entertainment and/or profit of spectators.

 Dogfighting is one of the most heinous forms of animal cruelty.
-Fighting dogs are typically raised in isolation, so they spend most of their lives on short, heavy chains.
+Dogs used for fighting are typically raised in isolation, so they spend most of their lives on short, heavy chains.
 They are regularly conditioned for fighting through the use of drugs, including anabolic steroids to enhance muscle mass and encourage aggressiveness.
-Fighting dogs may have their ears cropped and tails docked close to their bodies to minimize the animal’s normal body language cues and to limit areas that another dog can grab during a fight.
+Dogfighting victims may have their ears cropped and tails docked close to their bodies to minimize the animal’s normal body language cues and to limit areas that another dog can grab during a fight.
 Fighters usually perform this cropping/docking themselves using crude and inhumane techniques.

 Dogfighting is often associated with other forms of criminal activity including illegal gambling and possession of drugs and firearms.
 By our estimate, there are tens of thousands of dogfighters in the U.S., forcing hundreds of thousands of dogs to train, fight, and suffer every year.